-Replaced: Asian Small Clawed Otters
+Replaced: Asian Small-Clawed Otters

 In early May 2014, an African penguin egg arrived at the park from the Georgia Aquarium.
 It later hatched on May 29.
-The male baby penguin was named Banks, and was hand reared by animal care staff.
+The male baby penguin was named Banks and was hand-reared by the animal care staff.

+During the summer of 2014, six more penguins arrived from the Metro Richmond Zoo in Virginia.
 The oldest of the six penguins that arrived from Virginia were brother and sister pair Curry and Dijon.
 Male penguin Marino hatched in February 2014.
 Mary Katherine, better known as MK to keepers, hatched in March 2014.
-Tang was the second largest male at the time, and also hatched in March 2014.
-Lloyd was the largest male at the time, weighing in at 8 pounds.
+Tang was the second-largest male at the time and also hatched in March 2014.
+Lloyd was the largest male at the time, weighing 8 pounds.

-For Penguin Awareness Day 2019, the park brought the hatchlings from the fall to the Animal Care Center for up close encounters throughout the weekend of January 19 and 20.
-A special discount on penguin themed merchandise was also available at select shops.
+For Penguin Awareness Day 2019, the park brought the hatchlings from the fall to the Animal Care Center for up-close encounters throughout the weekend of January 19 and 20.
+A special discount on penguin-themed merchandise was also available at select shops.

-Busch Gardens Tampa | Jan 2 2015 – accessed 7/8/2018
+Busch Gardens Tampa | Jan 2 2015 – accessed 2/6/2015

-Busch Gardens Tampa | Jan 20 2015 – accessed 7/14/2018
+Busch Gardens Tampa | Jan 20 2015 – accessed 2/6/2015

-Busch Gardens Tampa | Oct 9 2015 – accessed 7/25/2018
+Busch Gardens Tampa | Oct 9 2015 – accessed 10/16/2015

 Twitter – @BuschGardens | Oct 11 2018 – accessed 8/1/2019